jbeejones/okidoki-website/README.md

 ## 🚀 Built With OkiDoki

-This website is itself built using OkiDoki, showcasing the power and flexibility of the documentation generator.
-It demonstrates:
+This website is itself built using [OkiDoki](https://github.com/jbeejones/okidoki), an open source documentation generator that transforms Markdown files into beautiful, interactive websites.
+It showcases the power and flexibility of the tool and demonstrates:

 - ✅ **Handlebars templating** with dynamic content
 - ✅ **Interactive components** like tabs, alerts, and badges